liijunwei/practice/oop/99-Bottles-of-OOP/02-Test-Driving-Shameless-Green/2.07.Exposing-Responsibilities/note.md

 + For example, in the prior section, the case statement within verse evolved to contain four different templates.
 Those templates are concrete examples of a more generic verse.
 + **Each supplies unique information, but together they point you towards the underlying abstraction.**

++ In Chapter 28 of Test-Driven Development by Example, Kent Beck describes different ways to make tests pass.
+Three of his "Green Bar Patterns" are:
+    + Fake It ("Til You Make It")
+    + Obvious Implementation
+    + Triangulate(三角测量)